Key Takeaways

 Synonyms and clinical inclusions for A34

 ICD-10-CM coding references list several synonym terms that map to A34.
-Recognising these synonyms helps coders identify A34 in physician notes and operative reports where the formal code description may not appear verbatim.
+Recognizing these synonyms helps coders identify A34 in physician notes and operative reports where the formal code description may not appear verbatim.

 - Obstetrical tetanus